 See Queen Empress v.
 Barton, I. L. R. 16 Cal.
-238, and Mayne.
+238, and Mayne,

 Criminal Law of India, chap. ii.

-- (c) The enactment reproduced by this sub-section was probably suggested by the Patna case, as to which see Stephen's Nuncimar and Impey, chap. xii.
+- (c) The enactment reproduced by this sub-section was probably suggested by the Patna case, as to which see Stephen's Nuncomar and Impey, chap. xii.
 In 1873 certain licensed liquor-vendors moved the high court at Calcutta for a mandamus to compel the Board of Revenue to issue rules prescribing the fees payable for liquor licences, but it was held that the matter related wholly to the revenue, and that therefore by 21 Geo.
-III. c.
+III, c.
 70, s.
 8, the high court had no jurisdiction (Re Audur Chundra Shaw, 11 Beng.
 L. R. 250).
 In a later Madras case (1876) doubts were expressed as to the extent to which the enactment was still in force, and, in particular, whether it had not been repealed except as to land revenue.
 See Collector of Sea Customs v.
-Panniar Chithambaram, I. L. R. 1 Mad.
-89. In any case it applies only to the jurisdiction derived from the supreme court, i. e. to the original jurisdiction. - 102.
-Each of the high courts has superintendence over Powers of all courts for the time being subject to its appellate jurisdiction, court with and may do any of the following things; that is to saycourts. (b) direct the transfer of any suit or appeal from any [24 & 25 Viot. c. such court to any other court of equal or superior juris- 104, s.
-15.] diction;
+Panniar Chithambaram, I. L. R. I Mad.
+89. In any case it applies only to the jurisdiction derived from the supreme court, i.e. to the original jurisdiction. - 102.
+Each of the high courts has superintendence over Powers of all courts for the time being subject to its appellate jurisdiction, and may do any of the following things; that is to sav- - (a) call for returns: - (b) direct the transfer of any suit or appeal from any such court to any other court of equal or superior jurisdiction; - (c) make and issue general rules for regulating the practice and proceedings of such courts;